JukkaJohn/documentation/docs/usage.md

   filename_to_store_cov_matrix: "FASERv_Run3_EPOS+POWHEG_7TeV_cov_matrix"
   multiplication_factor_sys_error: 0.2
 ```
-where multiplication_factor_sys_error is a factor to take pseudo systematic uncertainties into account.
-One cna put it to 0 if one only wants to include statistical uncertainties.
+where ```multiplication_factor_sys_error``` is a factor to take pseudo systematic uncertainties into account.
+One can put it to 0 if one only wants to include statistical uncertainties.
 Then type:
 ```bash
 python generate_data.py data.yaml